openvinotoolkit/openvino_tensorflow/python/README.md

 ### Use Pre-Built Packages

-Intel<sup>®</sup> OpenVINO™ integration with TensorFlow package built with CXX11_ABI=0 is compatible with PyPi TensorFlow package 2.4.1.
-This OpenVINO integration with TensorFlow package comes with prebuilt libraries of OpenVINO version 2021.3.
-The users do not have to install OpenVINO separately.
-This package supports Intel CPUs, Intel integrated GPUs and Intel<sup>®</sup> Movidius<sup>TM</sup> Vision Processing Units (VPUs).
+OpenVINO™ integration with TensorFlow package built with CXX11_ABI=0 is compatible with PyPi TensorFlow package 2.4.1.
+This OpenVINO™ integration with TensorFlow package comes with prebuilt libraries of OpenVINO™ version 2021.3.
+The users do not have to install OpenVINO™ separately.
+This package supports Intel<sup>®</sup> CPUs, Intel<sup>®</sup> integrated GPUs and Intel<sup>®</sup> Movidius™ Vision Processing Units (VPUs).

-To use Intel<sup>®</sup> OpenVINO™ integration with TensorFlow with pre-installed OpenVINO binaries, please visit this page for detailed instructions: ([OpenVINO integration with TensorFlow - README](https://github.com/openvinotoolkit/openvino_tensorflow/blob/master/README.md))
+To use OpenVINO™ integration with TensorFlow with pre-installed OpenVINO™ binaries, please visit this page for detailed instructions: ([OpenVINO™ integration with TensorFlow - README](https://github.com/openvinotoolkit/openvino_tensorflow/blob/master/README.md))

 Below are the steps needed to use the packages built with CXX11_ABI=0